Substitute Teaching in Weston

 REQUIREMENTS FOR NEW SUBSTITUTES

-- Minimum of a Bachelor’s Degree and copies of transcripts or teaching certificate.
+- Minimum of a Bachelor’s Degree and copies of transcripts and/or teaching certificate.

 - Student teacher’s training or classroom teaching experience.